LimePoint/opschain/docs/reference/concepts/context.md

 ## Example usage

-In the example below, running the `main` action in the development environment will enable debug level logging.
-Running it in non-development environments, the OpsChain logger will remain in the default (INFO) level.
+In the example below, running the `main` action in the development environment will set the OpsChain logger to the DEBUG level.
+When running in any other environment, the OpsChain logger will remain in the default (INFO) level.

 ```ruby
 require 'opschain'